Great chain of being: Humanity

-Humans uniquely share spiritual attributes with God and the angels above them, Love and language, and physical attributes with the animals below them, like having material bodies that experienced emotions and sensations such as lust and pain, and physical needs such as hunger and thirst.
+Humans uniquely share spiritual attributes with God and the angels above them, love and language, and physical attributes with the animals below them, like having material bodies that experienced emotions and sensations such as lust and pain, and physical needs such as hunger and thirst.

 Animals

 Animals have senses, are able to move, and have physical appetites.
 The apex predator like the lion, could move vigorously, and has powerful senses like keen eyesight and the ability to smell their prey from a distance, while a lower order of animals might wiggle or crawl, or like oysters were sessile, attached to the sea-bed.
 All, however, share the senses of touch and taste.

 Plants

 Plants lacked sense organs and the ability to move, but they could grow and reproduce.
 The highest plants have important healing attributes within their leaves, buds, and flowers.

-A lower classification of plants would be mushrooms, and moss, or any of that belonging to the Fungi Kingdom.
+Lower plants included fungi and mosses.

 Minerals

 At the bottom of the chain, minerals were unable to move, sense, grow, or reproduce.
 Their attributes were being solid and strong, while the gemstones possessed magic.
 The king of gems was the diamond.